In an increasingly competitive marketplace, the sales team is continually expected to perform.

 The best salespeople almost exclusively share one key trait.

-Regardless of the situation - the best salespeople remain positive.
+Regardless of the situation, successful salespeople remain positive.

-Dr. Seligman specialised in the study of optimism and positive psychology.
-He created an optimism screening test and followed around 1500 new Met Life salespeople over a 12 month period.
+Dr. Seligman specialized in the study of optimism and positive psychology.
+He created an optimism screening test and followed around 1500 new Met Life sales professionals over a 12 month period.

 Those with an optimistic outlook outsold pessimists by as much as 21% in the first year and 57% in the second.
 Those with rankings in the top 10% of scores sold 88% more insurance than those in the bottom 10%.